yevhen-arkhipov/tweetomania/README.md

 - :jigsaw: Track the number of their tweets.
 - :jigsaw: Follow their profiles.
 - :jigsaw: Save your subscriptions
+- :jigsaw: Sort profile cards using filters: "Show all", "Subscribe" "Subscriptions".

 For developers: